 My approach integrates aspects of cognitive-behavioural and humanistic techniques.
 Together, we can explore the role your thoughts and self-talk play in perpetuating unhealthy patterns.
 As a humanistic therapist, I employ techniques aimed at helping you come into greater contact with yourself.
 Further, as someone fascinated by existentialism, co-creating, and exploring, personal meaning is at the heart of my approach.
 I also believe in the interconnectedness of the mind, body, and soul and this is reflected in my approach through the incorporation of mindfulness and somatic practices.

 From a very young age, I have always been passionate about storytelling.
 I love both reading and getting to know other people’s stories.
 To me, the root of therapy is exploring your story and empowering you as the author of your own story.
 While this process can seem exciting, it also requires tremendous courage and responsibility.
 If done right, it can be life-changing.

-I am currently studying at Yorkville University in New Brunswick to obtain my M.A. in Counselling Psychology.
+I have an M.A. in Counselling Psychology from Yorkville University in New Brunswick (2023).
 I intend to become a member of the Ordre des conseillers at conseillères d’orientation du Québec (OCCOQ) as well as to obtain my psychotherapy permit with the Ordre des Psychologues du Quebec (OPQ).